pantherfoundation/panther-core/contracts/contracts/protocol/pantherForest/README.txt

    The tree is re-writable: every time there is no more space in the tree, UTXOs inserted first get updated with new ones.
-   However, since the (limited) history of the seen Forest root is saved, the former roots of the Taxi tree (and thus re-written UTXOs) may be referenced for some time even after a UTXO has been re-written.
+   However, since the (limited) history of the seen Forest root is saved, the former roots of the Taxi tree (and thus re-written UTXOs) may be referenced to for some time even after a UTXO has been re-written.
 6. No matter if User chooses the "taxi", or the "Bus", new UTXOs are appended to the "Queued Batches" for Miners.